Estimated reading time: 9 minutes

-When it comes to pruning, we never focus on what’s the “right” thing to do.
-It’s more useful to draw on basic fruit tree pruning principles to decide when and if to prune, no matter what time of year it is.
+When it comes to pruning, we never focus on what the “right” thing to do is.
+It’s more useful to draw on basic fruit tree pruning principles to decide when and if to prune, no matter the time of year.

 Generally, you can prune most fruit trees (apples, pears, peaches, nectarines, and plums) in winter while the trees are dormant.